-If you ran a physical business, such as a supermarket, you would have a building which is used to store and sell the food, and a street address so that customers can find you.
+If you ran a physical business, like a supermarket, you would have a building; you will use it to store and sell food, and a street address so that customers can find you.
 An ecommerce business has its online equivalents.
-Instead of a building, a website is hosted on a server – a place where all of its files, code and data are stored.
+Instead of a building, a website is hosted on a server.
+It is a place where it stores all of its files, code and data.
 And instead of a street address, a website has a domain name – essentially the web address you type into your internet browser.

 Types of Web Hosting